hoodiehq/hoodie/README.md

 </script>
 ```

-The only thing you need is the URL of your app's hoodie, that's `whereTheMagicHappens`.
+Every app gets its own hoodie.
+You need to know the URL of yours, that's `whereTheMagicHappens`.
 Get it on [hood.ie](http://hood.ie).
 Or you [do it yourself](https://github.com/hoodiehq/hoodie-app)